-Eye injuries can occur in cats for a number of reasons.
+Eye injuries can occur in cats for many reasons.
 They come from fighting with the neighborhood critters, rough and tumble type play with their roommates, or even self-inflicted from an errant claw while scratching their ears.
-Whatever the cause of an eye injury in cats, the extent of the injury is going to be the major determining factor of what the treatment will be and how long it will take to heal.
+Whatever the cause of an eye injury in cats, the injury’s extent is going to be the primary determining factor of what the treatment will be and how long it will take to heal.

 The Parts of a Cat’s Eye

-Just like there are many different parts to your cat’s personality, there are many different parts to their eye that can become injured.
-Let’s take a look at the different parts, injuries that can occur and how those injuries are treated for a speedy recovery.
+Just like there are many different parts to your cat’s personality, there are many parts to their eye that can become injured.
+Let’s take a look at the different parts, injuries that can occur, and how they are treated for a speedy recovery.

 - Eyelids: Your cat has three eyelids per eye, that’s right, three.
-Not only do they have an upper and a lower eyelid like you do, they also have a third eyelid, or a nictitating membrane as it’s called.
-That third eyelid attaches at the lower corner closest to your cat’s nose, and when it closes it moves up and outward to cover the eye.
-Most of the time you won’t even notice this eyelid unless your kitty is feeling ill or if there’s an injury to the eye.
+They have an upper and a lower eyelid like you do, they also have a third eyelid or a nictitating membrane as it’s called.
+That third eyelid attaches at the lower corner closest to your cat’s nose, and when it closes, it moves up and outward to cover the eye.
+Most of the time, you won’t even notice this eyelid unless your kitty is feeling ill or if there’s an injury to the eye.
 All three eyelids are subject to injuries like tears or lacerations.

 - Cornea: The cornea is the clear membrane that covers the outer surface of the eyeball.
 It’s what holds the liquid filler of the eye in.
 It’s made up of three layers, which is important when your veterinarian is trying to determine the extent of an injury to the cornea.

 - Sclera: The sclera is the white membrane that covers the back part of the eye.
-It’s sort of like the counterpart to the cornea only it’s not clear so light doesn’t penetrate it.
+It’s like the counterpart to the cornea; only it’s not clear, so light doesn’t penetrate it.
 You can only see a small part of the sclera in a normal cat eye.
-It is subject to the same types of injuries that the cornea is, but these injuries are less common since it’s not nearly as out there.
+It is subject to the same injuries that the cornea is, but these injuries are less common since it’s not nearly as out there.
 For the rest of this article, when I talk about corneal injuries, assume sclera injuries can be the same.

 Signs of an Eye Injury in Cats